 A chain trencher is, as you might imagine, like a giant chainsaw.
 It has a chain mechanism that wraps around a boom, allowing you to easily manage the depth of the cut.
 This style of trencher is also flexible and has a bucket-style excavator to move debris, making it ideal for digging narrow trenches for wires, cutting roots and cutting through the soil.

 Whether you’re using a wheel or chain trencher, a ride-on, or walk-behind, trenchers can make quick work of an otherwise slow project.
+There are also various types of handheld trenching tools for smaller jobs.
 Once you’ve chosen your ideal trencher, it’s time to get to work.

 Step 2: Prepare Your Job Site